I have slipped into a nap on the turnpike, Faakir,

 I guess it is a pale shadow of the original.
 I have always had this problem with translations.
 But sometimes, no other words convey the mood, or if they are there, I fail to grab them in the right sequence.

 As some of you know, I’ve been bobbing in and out of a rabbit hole, a parallel universe of late.
-This other world is none other than my own muse I am striving to sculpt with syllables and syntax.
+This other world is none other than my own muse I’ve been striving to sculpt with syllables and syntax.
 My lot varies from day to day, and night to night.
-At times I grope in a boundless mine; at times I squint in scintillating light.
+At times I grope in an endless mine; at times I squint in scintillating light.
 There are moments it gets dark, very dark, in the world out here.
-And then the sun rises with the promise of a workday to be slogged away at a grumpy desk in my old office that keeps me fed.
-All I am trying though in this big, tangled world, is to be a wisp of breeze on a river of grass.
+And then the sun rises with the promise of a workday to be slogged away at a grumpy desk at my office that keeps me fed.
+All I’ve been trying though in this big, tangled world, is to be a wisp of ripple in the river of dew.
 Or a blade of grass, stirring in a lisp of breeze.

 It has been quite around this corner of the web for the past two months, like a puny wharf, a mute witness to ships passing by to dreamy destinations.
-Like hopeful passengers, many provocations, many joys and pains have lingered to board boats of expressions.
-But, like a fasting naga, I have refused to lend them a thread or a morsel, leave alone a vessel.
+Like hopeful passengers, many provocations, many joys and many pains have lingered on to board boats of expressions.
+But, as to a fasting naga, I have refused to lend them a crumb or a morsel, leave alone a vessel.

 If you are reading this, I am grateful to you for that confidence in my pen, which alone has earned me a sliver of Platinum from Indian Top Blogs.
 Do read about it here, with the knowledge that it is but a reflection of love of my readers.
 Many thanks to you all!